RedPitaya/RedPitaya/doc/logic/README.md

 // Organize the data stream into one or 2^n bytes, since this is required by
 // the DMA, and further memory storage.
 //
+// DMA
+//
+// The DMA is provided by Xilinx
 //
 ////////////////////////////////////////////////////////////////////////////////
 ```